 1.3 “2021 Standard Contractual Clauses” means the Standard Contractual Clauses approved by the European Commission in decision 2021/914.

 2.1 Order of Precedence.
 In the event the Services are covered by more than one Transfer Solution, the transfer of personal data will be subject to a single Transfer Solution in accordance with the following order of precedence: (a) the applicable Standard Contractual Clauses as set forth in Section 2.2 (UK Standard Contractual Clauses) or Section 2.3 (The 2021 Standard Contractual Clauses) of this Appendix 3; and, if neither (a) nor (b) is applicable, then (c) other data Transfer Solutions permitted under applicable Global Data Protection Legislation.

-2.3 2021 Standard Contractual Clauses.
-The parties agree that the 2021 Standard Contractual Clauses will apply to personal data that is transferred via the Services from the European Economic Area or Switzerland, either directly or via onward transfer, to any country or recipient outside the European Economic Area or Switzerland that is not recognized by the European Commission (or, in the case of transfers from Switzerland, the competent authority for Switzerland) as providing an adequate level of protection for personal data.
+2.2 2021 Standard Contractual Clauses.
+The parties agree that the 2021 Standard Contractual Clauses will apply to personal data that is transferred via the Services from the European Economic Area, either directly or via onward transfer, to any country or recipient outside the European Economic Area that is not recognized by the European Commission as providing an adequate level of protection for personal data.
 For data transfers from the European Economic Area that are subject to the 2021 Standard Contractual Clauses, the 2021 Standard Contractual Clauses will be deemed entered into (and incorporated into this Addendum by this reference) and completed as follows:

 2.2.1 Module Two (Controller to Processor) of the 2021 Standard Contractual Clauses will apply where Customer is a controller of Customer Personal Data and ClickUp is processing Customer Personal Data.